puppetlabs/puppet-docs/source/pe/3.2/quick_writing_nix.markdown

 ### Module Basics

 By default, modules are stored in `/etc/puppetlabs/puppet/modules`.
-You can configure this path with the [`modulepath`](/references/3.3.latest/configuration.html#modulepath) setting in `puppet.conf`.)
+If need be, you can configure this path with the [`modulepath`](/references/3.3.latest/configuration.html#modulepath) setting in `puppet.conf`.)

 Modules are directory trees.
 For these exercises you'll use the following files: